Stellarium/stellarium/plugins/SkyCultureMaker/README.md

 ### 1.2 Activating the Plugin in Stellarium

-After building or installing the plugin:
+After building or installing Stellarium:

 1. Launch Stellarium.
 2. Navigate to **Settings → Plugins**.